DAY TWO | WEDNESDAY, MAY 15TH

 11:15 CASE STUDY: END-TO-END SOLUTION FOR MANAGING LABELING & PACKAGING ARTWORK

 Forward-thinking medical device firms are implementing integrated Enterprise Labeling and Artwork Management solutions.
-Many are leveraging “validated sources of record” to streamline regulatory compliance, customer and marketing requirements.
+Many are leveraging “validated sources of record” to streamline regulatory compliance and customer and marketing requirements.
 Integrated solutions reduce packaging revisions while improving time-to-market and ultimately reducing costs.
 Hear examples of how automating and centralizing labeling enhances accuracy and eliminates complex, error-prone data replication.

 Laura Johnson, Life Science Industry Specialist, LOFTWARE